Evolution of $\beta$-decay half-lives at finite-temperatures: Introduction

-In this Letter, we present the first study of the evolution of $\beta$-decay half-lives at finite temperature, including large-scale calculation for even-even nuclei, based on the self-consistent finite temperature proton-neutron relativistic QRPA.
+In this work, we present the first study of the evolution of $\beta$-decay half-lives at finite temperature in stellar environment characterized by a fixed density $\rho Y_e$, including large-scale calculation for even-even nuclei, based on the self-consistent finite temperature proton-neutron relativistic QRPA.
 Both allowed and first-forbidden transitions are included in description of the $\beta$-decay half-lives at zero and finite temperatures.
-We choose Ar, Fe, Cd and Sn nuclei to demonstrate the different effects of temperature on the spin-isospin excitations and $\beta$-decay half-lives of open and closed-shell nuclei.
-Our work provides the first theoretical framework capable for microscopic description of temperature-dependent $\beta$-decay rates across the nuclide chart.
+We choose Ti, Fe, Cd and Sn nuclei to demonstrate the different effects of temperature on the spin-isospin excitations and $\beta$-decay half-lives of open and closed-shell nuclei.
+Our work provides a theoretical framework capable for microscopic description of temperature-dependent $\beta$-decay rates across the nuclide chart.

-We establish the theory framework for description of $\beta$-decay based on the relativistic nuclear energy density functional (RNEDF) with momentum-dependent self-energies \cite{PhysRevC.71.064301}.
+We establish a theoretical framework for the description of $\beta$-decay based on the relativistic nuclear energy density functional (RNEDF) with momentum-dependent self-energies \cite{PhysRevC.71.064301}.
 The nucleons are treated as point-particles that exchange isoscalar-scalar $\sigma-$meson, isoscalar-vector $\omega-$meson and isovector-vector $\rho-$meson (see Refs. \cite{RING1996193,GAMBHIR1990132}).
 In contrast to usual RNEDFs, additional couplings between nucleon and meson fields are present, containing momentum-dependent terms, thus producing momentum-dependent self-energies.
 Derivative-coupling (DC) models are known to provide a higher value of the effective nucleon mass $m^*$, giving a higher density of the states around the Fermi level, while still having a good agreement with nuclear-matter and finite-nuclei properties \cite{PhysRevC.75.024304}.
 In our work, we use the D3C${}^*$ parametrization from Ref. \cite{PhysRevC.75.024304}, which is known to produce a good agreement with experimental values of $\beta$-decay half-lives in medium and heavy nuclei.
+In order to assess the model dependence of the results and compare with the shell-model calculations, we also employ the effective density dependent meson-exchange interaction DD-ME2 in the calculations \cite{PhysRevC.71.024312}.